bloxstreet/support/guides/training-guide.md

 **Trainer:** *Congratulations, you have all passed the Greeting Test!
 We will now move on to the Cafe Test.*

-**Trainer:** *In this test, treat me as a guest who has approached your cafe register.
-Make sure to say your greeting when I approach you.*
+**Trainer:** *In this test, treat me as a guest who has approached your cafe register.*

 **Trainer:** *You must utilize understandable grammar in this test.
 I will determine if your grammar is understandable or not.*

 **Trainer:** *Before we begin, I will show you how to make a coffee.
-Please pay attention, and avoid going AFK, as the information is vital for your success.*
+Please pay attention and avoid going AFK, as the information is vital for your success.*

 **Trainer:** *Firstly, click on the mug.
 Once you have equipped the mug, dispense the type of coffee the customer ordered.
-I’ll show you an example, please watch closely.*
+I will show you an example, so please watch closely.*

 **At this point, show them how to make a simple coffee.**